-We've documented 21 accessibility features for Claustrofactory in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Claustrofactory.
+Strongest in Controls and Getting Started but also has features in Reading, Visual, Navigation and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Claustrofactory is a time management factory simulation.
 You build factories on a grid to connect their processes and make products using conveyors and assemblers and pickers.
 It's an unusual efficiency challenge where the best system will score the highest points.

 We've documented 6 accessibility features for Controls in Claustrofactory which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Can customise the controls for the game as follows: